stanfordhaskell/cs43/index.markdown

 - Advisor: Jerry Cain
 - Office Hours: By appointment, with scheduled times TBD.

+## Resources

+There is no formal textbook, but we recommend the Haskell wikibook as a primary reference.
+A larger compilation of resources can be found [here](/notes/Resources.html).

 ## Assignments

 - HW1 will go out in week 2.